 Please do not attempt to replicate the formatting style of AHR in your manuscript.
 All formatting except italics will be removed in the production process.
 Bold and underlined text should be used only to identify section heading levels (see below).
-Extraneous formatting is counterproductive.
-There are a few simple guidelines that authors must follow:
+Extraneous formatting is counterproductive and increases the production costs of the journal.
+There are a few simple guidelines that authors must follow.